 You are here

-POCUS Mentorship Program Frequently Asked Questions
+POCUS Mentorship Program FAQ

 How do I register as part of a dyad?

 If you are the first member of your dyad to register, you will be considered the primary member.
 As the primary member, you’ll select the monthly session schedule, and the loaned ultrasound unit will be mailed to you at your shipping address.
 After you’ve entered your information, you’ll be asked to indicate the name and email address of the other member of your dyad.
 ACP will send an email to this person with a link to register.
-They will have three days to register.
+They will have 3 days to register.
 Both you and your partner will receive an email confirmation indicating your selected session times.